 Facial recognition is expected to take the largest market share as it suits both identity verification and access control applications.
 Future Market Insights reports that “Facial recognition technology has been gaining momentum as … one of the most adopted contactless biometric technologies.
 From daily common tasks such as unlocking mobiles, to digital banking identity verification, and identity authentication for government applications, facial recognition market traction will continue to grow.”
 Companies and governments are also using face recognition to track and trace Covid-19 patients.

-For access control, facial recognition is largely passive—no touching anything, no peering into a scanner, no waving a hand or badge—quick, and convenient.
-There’s no need to set down a box or laptop to scan your hands or fish out a keycard.
+For commercial access control, facial recognition is largely passive—no touching anything, no peering into a scanner, no waving a hand or badge—quick, and convenient.
+There’s no need to set down a box or laptop to scan your hands or fish out a key card.
 Those features distinguish facial recognition from other touchless biometrics such as iris, fingerprint, vein recognition, and so on.

 Mobile Access Control for Commercial Buildings

-Contactless access control systems solve the problem of touching a keycard or a reader, but that still leaves the door to be reckoned with.
+Commercial access control systems with touchless capabilities solve the problem of touching a key card or a reader, but that still leaves the door to be reckoned with.
 Some organizations use optical turnstile lanes with or without drop-arms or swing-glass barriers.
 While effective, optical turnstiles are expensive, and are best used in high traffic areas, such as lobbies or main entrances to buildings.

 Automatically opening doors is a possibility, but they add cost, increase maintenance, and opportunity for malfunction, and must be programmed to open and close slowly so as not to injure anyone.
 And a slowly closing door creates a vast vulnerability—tailgating, which frustrates the purpose of access control in the first place.